Author: Vanessa Ngan, Staff Writer, 2003.

 Occasionally, skin lesions may occur before any signs or symptoms of the intestinal disease.

-Oral involvement occurs in 8-9% of Crohn disease and includes:
+Oral involvement occurs in 8-9% of Crohn disease and may include:

 Drugs prescribed for Crohn disease may also lead to adverse effects on the skin (drug eruptions).